 Gibraltar airport

-The first Gibraltar attraction is waiting for you right after the border control.
+The first thing to do in Gibraltar is waiting for you right after the border control.
 Before you’ll see the main part of the city you’ll have to go through … the airport runway.
 If you wait a while or check the arrivals and departure times, you can watch planes from a very short distance, which is a very cool experience.

 Interesting fact: Gibraltar airport has been voted one of the world’s scariest airports to land!